Nasik Caves: Caves No.11, "Jain cave"

 Cave No.11 is close to Cave No.10, but at a somewhat higher level.
 In the left end of the veranda is the fragment of a seat; the room inside is 11 feet 7 inches by 7 feet 10 inches, having a cell, 6 feet 8 inches square, at the left end, and another, not quite so large, at the back, with a bench at the side and back.
 In the front room is carved, on the back wall, in low relief, a sitting figure and attendants on a lion throne, and on the right-end wall a fat figure of Amba on a tiger with attendants, and an Indra on an elephant: all are small, clumsily carved, and evidently of late Jaina workmanship.

 Cave No.11 has one inscription mentioning it is the gift of the son of a writer: " the benefaction of Ramanaka, the son of Sivamitra, the writer."

+Caves No.12-16

 Cave No.12 has one inscription mentioning it is the gift of a merchant named Ramanaka.
 Cave No.13 has no inscriptions.

-Caves No.12-16